OSInside/kiwi/doc/source/working_with_kiwi/legacy_kiwi.rst

 ----------------

 The following features have been dropped.
-If you make use of them consider to use the legacy KIWI version.
+If you make use of them consider to use the {kiwi-legacy} version.

 Split systems
-  The legacy KIWI version supports building of split systems which uses a static definition of files and directories marked as read-only or read-write.
+  The {kiwi-legacy} version supports building of split systems which uses a static definition of files and directories marked as read-only or read-write.
 Evolving technologies like overlayfs makes this feature obsolete.